 NYU Tandon Expands Pioneering Cybersecurity Program to High School Girls in Brooklyn’s Sunset Park

-Computer Science for Cyber Security (CS4CS) is a free, three-week intensive introduction to computer science and cybersecurity for high school girls.
+Computer Science for Cyber Security (CS4CS) is a free, three-week intensive program providing an introduction on the fundamentals of cybersecurity and computer science while breaking down barriers and encouraging the cybersecurity professionals of the future to celebrate women and minorities in STEM.
 More than 250 students have already completed the summer program since NYU Tandon launched it in 2012 on its Downtown Brooklyn campus.
 Now, for the first-time, students are learning these cyber skills in Sunset Park.

 Oath Foundation, which focuses on building opportunities for women, girls, and underserved youth to become future leaders, is supporting Tandon’s STEM education efforts in Sunset Park.